rkraig/cabi-predict/README.md

 # cabiPredict
 Capital Bikeshare Predictions

 This project is a demand and outage predictor for Capital Bikeshare.
-I take dock status and trip history, weather and calendar data, then fit a random forest regression model to estimate the customer demand for bikeshare as a function of ten predictors:
+I take dock status and trip history, weather and calendar data, then fit a random forest regression model to estimate the customer demand for bikes and docks at each bikeshare station as a function of ten predictors:
 - Time of Day
 - Day of Week
 - Day of Year